Agim Bubeqi

+Agim Bubeqi (7 April 1963 – 13 August 2026) was an Albanian footballer who played as a forward, spending his entire professional career with Flamurtari Vlorë and was played for them during the club's Golden Era in the 1980s.
+He scored the winning goal in the 1988 Albanian Cup Final.

+Bubeqi also made six appearances for the Albania national team.

 International career

-He made his debut for Albania in an April 1987 Euro Championship qualification match against Austria and earned a total of 6 caps, scoring no goals.
+Bubeqi made his debut for Albania in an April 1987 Euro Championship qualification match against Austria and earned a total of 6 caps, scoring no goals.

 His final international was a November 1989 FIFA World Cup qualification match against Poland.

-Personal life
+Personal life and death

 Bubeqi was arrested by police in Vlorë on 16 July 2009 after stabbing a young man to death in front of a bar and injuring four others.
-It was reported Bubeqi suffered from mental problems after being involved a car accident in August the year before and that he thought the victims were making fun of him.
+It was reported Bubeqi suffered from mental problems after being involved in a car collision in August the year before, and that he thought the victims were making fun of him.

+Bubeqi's death at the age of 63 was announced on 13 August 2026; his body was found in his flat after his neighbours had not seen him in several days.